 The Shakyamuni Buddha Community Health Programme has long benefited from the service of volunteers who have come from other countries.
 Nurses, physiotherapists and occupational therapists work alongside our Indian staff and help to create systems that sustain the programme long-term.

-Key responsibilities of the Office Administrator are to:
+Key responsibilities are to:

 Experience with HIV+ children would be very useful.

 - Our rehabilitation department is looking for enthusiastic, adaptable, and committed physical and occupational therapists who can help build the capacities of our staff in the rehabilitation, community health worker and orthopaedic programmes.
 A collaborative open attitude, along with strong skills and knowledge of rehabilitation/community based care are an asset.
 Essential qualities are patience, perseverance, an open heart and mind.